KHS-Programming-Club/Programming-Lessons-Pages/lessons/2020/week08_wrapping-up.md

   public static void Main(string[] args) {
     Analysis Analysizer = new Analysis();

-    Analysizer.Compare("Test", "Test", "Not Test"); // Method #1 has been called Analysizer.Compare(5, 2, 7); // Method #2 has been called
+    int StrExample = Analysizer.Compare("Test", "Test", "Not Test"); // Method #1 has been called
+    int IntExample = Analysizer.Compare(5, 2, 7); // Method #2 has been called
   }
 }
 ```